tinyhttp/tinyhttp/packages/unless/README.md

 ## API

-### `unless(middleware, (UnlessMiddlewareOptions | customUnless))`
+### `unless(middleware, (UnlessMiddlewareOptions | CustomUnless))`

 The `UnlessMiddlewareOptions` object can include:
 - `method` - string or array of strings that describe forbidden http methods such as GET, POST, PUT etc...
 - `path` - array of strings, Regex and objects that include `url` and `methods` properties, which will be compared against the request.
 - `ext` - string or array of strings that describe forbidden path ends (e.g. in `/user/123` it will check against `/123`).

-The `customUnless` is a function that receives a Request object and returns a boolean.
+The `CustomUnless` is a function that receives a Request object and returns a boolean.
 The result of the function will determine if the middleware executes.

 ## Example